catscarlet/show-me-your-mirror/README.md

 ---

-This is a page that helps you to get an avaliable linux mirror when having trouble in copy&paste or editing, such as installing in virtual machine, or a real machine.
+This is a page that helps you to get an avaliable linux mirror when having trouble in copy&paste or editing, such as installing in virtual machine, or a real machine， although this is still helpful if you you don't have trouble.

 Select your distribution and releasever, and choose a source you like, then